TylerMG2/homeserversetup/README.md

 # My Home Server Setup
 Hello, my names Tyler and this is a place where I will document my complete setup process for my home ubuntu server I am using to host all my projects like my [Custom Bingo Maker](https://bingo.tylergwin.com.au) and other in-home services such as [AdGuard](https://github.com/AdguardTeam) as a home DNS and network wide adblock.
 By no means will this be anywhere close to perfect or 100% secure its just a collection of what I've learnt over a couple months of diving into the deep end.

 This tutorial will go over from start to finish, my home setup for hosting both my home services and my projects online.
 Self hosting anything online securely can be a pretty scary and difficult thing to manage and sadly theres no real way to know that your system is 100% secure.
 So before starting anything, I would like to ask you to assess the level of risk your willing to take and what data you could be potentially exposing to the internet.
-That being said there are a variety of things we can do and put in place to drastically reduce the chance of an attack.
+That being said there are a variety of things we can do and put in place to drastically reduce the chance and impact of an attack.
 From firewalls to changing default ports to setting up ssh keys all these things can make it much harder for an inexperienced or even experienced attacker to break in.

 A lot of the time I will be linking to youtube videos I found useful in each section and then just discussing any variations or issues I had with the setup.
 In my opinion alot of these videos explain it way better than I ever could because they have alot more experience in the space then I do.
 I'll try my best where I see fit to describe the way I understand certain concepts but I would take these descriptions with a grain of salt as I am still very inexperiencd.